intermezzio/weffe/help.md

 -w filename
     watermark image to overlay on top of a video streami

--t text
+-t text or filename
-    top text for meme-ifying a video stream; must also have bottom text
+    top text or filename for meme-ifying a video stream; must also have bottom text

--b text
+-b text or filename
-    bottom text for meme-ifying a video stream; must also have top text
+    bottom text or filename for meme-ifying a video stream; must also have top text

 -f text (default 'Arial')
     font for meme-ified text